chatwoot/docs/docs/self-hosted/deployment/linux-vm.md

 ## Deploying to Linux VM

-This guide will help you to install **Chatwoot** on **Ubuntu 20.04 LTS / 20.10**.
+This guide will help you to install **Chatwoot** on **Ubuntu 20.04 LTS**.
 We have prepared a deployment script for you to run.
-Refer to the script and feel free to make changes accordingly to OS if you are on a non-Ubuntu system.
+Refer to the script and feel free to make changes accordingly to the operating system if you are on a non-Ubuntu system.

 <iframe frameborder="0" scrolling="no" marginheight="0" marginwidth="0"width="100%" height="443" type="text/html" src="https://www.youtube.com/embed/srolHJskK5Q?autoplay=0&fs=0&iv_load_policy=3&showinfo=1&rel=0&cc_load_policy=0&start=0&end=0&origin=https://youtubeembedcode.com"></iframe>